raganwald/raganwald.github.com/_posts/2014-04-26-what-does-javascript-value.md

 }, Cell);
 {% endhighlight %}

-In this design, `delegateToOwn` delegates the methods `alive` and `stateInNextGeneration` to whatever object is the value of a `Cell`'s `state` property.
+In this design, `delegateToOwn` delegates the methods `.alive` and `.stateInNextGeneration` to whatever object is the value of a `Cell`'s `state` property.

 So when we write `someCell.state = Alive`, then the `Alive` object will handle `someCell.alive` and `someCell.aliveInNextGeneration`.
 And when we write `someCell.state = Dead`, then the `Dead` object will handle `someCell.alive` and `someCell.aliveInNextGeneration`.

 Now we've taken the implicit states of being alive or dead and transformed them into the first-class values `Alive` and `Dead`.
-Not a string that is used implicitly in some other code, but the actual "stuff that matters about aliveness and deadness."
+Not a string that is used implicitly in some other code, but all of "The stuff that matters about aliveness and deadness."

 This is not different than the example of passing functions around: They're both the same thing, taking something would be *implicit* in another design and/or another language, and making it *explicit*, making it a value.
 And making the whole thing a value, not just a boolean or a string, the complete entity.

-This is the key point: This example is the same thing as the example of a stack that handles undo with a stack of functions: *Behaviour* is treated as a first-class value, whether it be a single function or an object with multiple methods.
+This example is the same thing as the example of a stack that handles undo with a stack of functions: *Behaviour* is treated as a first-class value, whether it be a single function or an object with multiple methods.

 ### an algebra of functions